 - At this time, PCAB accreditation is not a requirement but a choice that select pharmacies have made to set themselves apart from others and to provide their patients the highest level of excellence possible.

 For more information, contact or have your veterinarian contact Knowles Apothocary, a PCAB accredited pharmacy for your pet’s compounding needs with prompt delivery/shipping available.
-Call 301-942-7979 or visit www.knowleswellness.com.
-See our ad on back cover of 2019-20 Edition.
+Call 301-942-7979 or visit our page here.